-Anyone who remembers the housing crisis knows that home values are not guaranteed.
-After the housing market peaked in 2006, values plummeted by 33 percent nationally, wiping out equity and forcing homeowners into foreclosure.
+Anyone who remembers the housing crisis of 2007-09 knows that home values are not guaranteed.
+After the housing market peaked in 2006, home values plummeted by 33 percent nationally, wiping out equity and forcing homeowners into foreclosure.

-Many experts agree that residential real estate is not necessarily the best way to invest money, so for folks who want to build wealth, buying another home might not be fertile ground.
+While it can appreciate, many experts agree that residential real estate is not the ideal asset class for building wealth.
+So for folks who want to invest for retirement or other long-term goals, buying another home might not be the best basket for nest eggs.

-Dreaming of a second home or summer home is exciting, but instead of asking yourself whether you want a second home, ask yourself if you should.
+Dreaming of a second home/vacation home is exciting, but instead of asking yourself whether you want a second home, ask yourself if you should.
 First and foremost, run the numbers.
-A second home might be well within reach, but consider all of the costs before making such a large financial commitment.
+A second residence might be well within reach, but consider all of the costs before making such a large financial commitment.